almarklein/mypaas/README.md

 MyPaas is not for everyone.
-But if you like the command line, know how to connect to a server with SSH, can edit files over SSH, and understand the basics of systemctl, then you might really like it!
+But if you like the command line, know how to connect to a server with SSH, can edit files over SSH, and understand the basics of Docker and systemctl, then you might really like it!

 ## Getting started